-- What are the three validated clues of impairment that have been established for HGN?
+- What are the three validated clues of impairment established for HGN?

 - Lack of Smooth Pursuit

-- o Distinct and Sustained Nystagmus at Maximum Deviation
+- Distinct and Sustained Nystagmus at Maximum Deviation

-- Angle of Onset of Nystagmus
+- o Angle of Onset of Nystagmus

 - What formula expresses the approximate statistical relationship between BAC and the angle of onset of nystagmus?
-BAC = 50 Angle of Onset
+BAC = 50 - Angle of Onset

 - What categories of drugs usually will cause HGN?

-- o CNS Depressants
+- CNS Depressants

 - Dissociative Anesthetics

 - o Inhalants

 - What categories of drugs usually will cause LOC?

-- o CNS Depressants
+- CNS Depressants

 - Dissociative Anesthetics

-- o Inhalants
+- Inhalants

-- o Cannabis
+- Cannabis